artsenius/about-me-backend/README.md

 # About Me Backend

-This is a simple Express.js + MongoDB backend for the About Me app.
+This backend is designed to store Playwright test runs history.

 ## Setup